Ben Steele: Playing career

-Steele played professionally from 2001-2007 after coming into the NFL as an undrafted free agent.
+Steele played professionally from 2001–2007 after coming into the NFL as an undrafted free agent.
 He spent his career with the San Francisco 49ers, Oakland Raiders, Minnesota Vikings, Seattle Seahawks, Green Bay Packers, and the Houston Texans.
 He played only with the Packers during a regular season, catching four passes in 15 games in 2004 and no passes in two games in 2005.

 Coaching career

 Steele joined the Atlanta Falcons as an offensive assistant in 2019 after spending the previous five seasons with the Tampa Bay Buccaneers.
 From 2017–2018, Steele was the Buccaneers' tight ends coach.

-On February 5, 2020 Steele was promoted by the Falcons becoming their tight ends coach.
+On February 5, 2020, Steele was promoted by the Falcons becoming their tight ends coach.

-After being hired to be an analyst for Auburn, on July 23rd, 2021, Steele was instead hired to be the assistant offensive line coach for the Minnesota Vikings.
+After being hired to be an analyst for Auburn, on July 23, 2021, Steele was instead hired to be the assistant offensive line coach for the Minnesota Vikings.

+On February 14, 2022, the Denver Broncos hired Steele as their assistant offensive line coach.
+Steele was not retained by the Broncos for 2023 after Sean Payton was hired as head coach.

+On February 22, 2023, the Arizona Cardinals hired Steele as their tight ends coach.